psun247/ShazamDesk/README.md

 ![image](https://github.com/psun247/ShazamDesk/assets/31531761/612c1854-f299-4321-850e-7b78513f3803)

 # Shazam tab
 Listen to a device (mic or speaker) selected from the dropdown list.
 When identified, a list of songs will be displayed, plus lyrics (if found) will be shown on the right side of the screen.
 Usually, you could select a song from the list to save it with the lyrics in Azure SQL DB (via Web API or gRPC service) or SQL Server DB.
+Note that you can now add a song/video to Azure SQL DB without going through the Shazam listening.

 ![image](https://github.com/psun247/ShazamDesk/assets/31531761/3baece02-17a9-44ab-a35f-79e8205333c2)